 The role of parents

 We ask parents to support the school uniform policy and to ensure that their child has the correct uniform, and that it is clean and in good repair.
 Some items of uniform can be bought from the school office.
-If any parent has any concerns about the uniform policy, they should speak with the head teacher.
+If any parent has any concerns about the uniform policy, they should speak with the Principal.
 The Sir Donald Bailey Academy welcomes children from all backgrounds and faith communities.
 If there are serious reasons, for example on religious grounds, why parents want their child to wear clothes that differ from the school uniform, the school will consider such requests.

 The role of Trustees